mike711028/Data-Structures-Fundamentals/6_Lecture: Trees.md

    + Les is a node and has a key, Les
    + Les has two child trees, Cathy and Sam
-   + Les is greater than Cathy and less than Sam in
+   + Les is greater than Cathy and less than Sam in the first letter